 2. The Bible describes quite clearly the lifestyle, ministry and attitude of Christians:

-- winning money of games of chance
+- winning money at games of chance

-- trying to increase one's wealth at the expense of someone else's
+- trying to increase one's wealth at the expense of someone else's loss

 - promoting a proven social ill

 are not things that Christians do or support in their effort to honor God and love their fellow human beings.

 I can also talk with authority on this subject because…

 3. My father, Tony, was a compulsive gambler.